btskinner/downloadipeds/README.md

 to overwrite old files unless you have a reason to prefer the old version.

+## Usage

+### R Script

+1. Make sure you have R installed on your system.
+2. Run the `downloadipeds.R` script.

+### Python Script

+1. Make sure you have Python installed on your system.
+2. Save the `downloadipeds.py` script.
+3. Ensure you have `ipeds_file_list.txt` in the same directory as the script.
+4. Open a terminal or command prompt, navigate to the directory containing the script and the file list, and run the script

 # To Run

 For the default options, run the script `downloadipeds.R` as is.
 It